They slice, they dice, and they’re cool as ice. They might steam your rice or grip like a vice. But watch out for their

 In our original As Seen On TV buyer’s guide, we noted that this industry is 2.5X bigger than the U.S. network and cable industry.
 These companies sell more than $250 billion worth of products each year, so they’re clearly not going away anytime soon.
 And why would they?
 They seem to fill a need and, at least proportionally, many customers seem somewhat pleased with their purchase.

-But to minimize your chances of ended up an unhappy customer, here are our top three tried-and-true tips you can immediately put to use:
+But to minimize your chances of ending up an unhappy customer, here are our top three tried-and-true tips you can immediately put to use: